the-ethical-ai/Psychological_AI_Research/README.md

 I am currently exploring approximately 73K responses to the MACH-IV psychological assessment (with an additional optional survey) collected between 2017-2019 ([Data Source](https://www.kaggle.com/datasets/mathurinache/machivallianism-test)).
 I aim to identify robust and informative clusters in the data and provide supportive (and easily intelligible) visuals to better understand the behaviors/beliefs of those displaying above/below "normal" levels of Machiavellianism.

 For now, I am using Jupyter Notebooks to develop and present my work.
 The first version (which will include significant code and preliminary comments) of this analysis is currently expected to be released in early January 2024.

+I am also finalizing the questionnaire + survey for live data collection.
+All questions have been collected/written; I am just working on which platform is best for hosting.

 ## History of the Project